Perry5596/APUSH-Notes/Colonial North America (1607-1754)/Period 3 - Creating_A_Nation_Foner_Notes.md

 - In an effor to limit British growth westward, the French built a series of forts on the Ohio River Valley
 - The British suffered losses at first but ultimately were victorious and established the dominance in North America over the other European powers
 - When the war was over, the way the colonists and the British viewed each other changed drastically

+> The British viewed the French Indian war as a protection of the colonists.
+It cost them a lot of money and the colonists now need to pay up.
+The colonists viewed it as they just helped Britain out by kicking out the French, and they expect Britain to pay them in the land they just conqured.

+## Albany Plan of Union

+During the French and Indian War, the British realized that they needed the colonists to coordinate for defense.
+Representatives from seven colonies met in Albany, New York in 1754.
+The resolution, developed by Benjamin Franklin, called for each colony to contribute tax money for defense.
+However, the plan never went into effect but it set a precedent for more revolutionary congresses in the 1770s.

+## Shift In British Colonial Policies

+- Proclamation of 1763:
+  1. In order to prevent further attacks from the American Indians on the western fronteir, the British government issued a proclamation prohibiting colonists from settling west of the Appalachian Mountains
+  1. This infuriated colonists who felt as though they had earned access to the western territory from their contribution to the French and Indian War.
+  1. Thousands defied the proclamation and moved westward anyway.

+## Shift in British COlonial Policies

+- Sugar Act 1764
+  1. Placed taxes on sugar and other luxuries to gain revenue for the crown
+- Quartering Act 1765
+  1. Required colonists to provide food and living quarters for British soldiers stationed in the colonies
+- Stamp act 1765
+  1. Required stamps to be purchased on paper goods in the colonies: legal documents, newspapers, pamphlets, and advertisments
+  1. This was the first direct tax on the people, not just on merchants

+## The Sons and Daughters of Liberty

+The Sons of Liberty and the Daughters of Liberty were secret societies formed originally in protest of the Stamp Act.
+The Sons often intimidated tax agents, destroyed revenue stamps and tarred and feathered tax officials.
+The Daughters sewed clothes at home rather than buy British textiles.
+They organized a colonial boycott of all British goods and due to the sharp decline in trade, parliament repealed the Stamp Act in 1766.
+Notable members include: Samuel Adams, John Hancock, Patrick Henry.